 The inability of the individual to regulate their processing of the environment as in their sensory system (smell, touch, movement, tactile, visual and auditory) is the first characteristic that a parent or caregiver may see.
 The child may not be calmed easily.
 They may tantrum for no reason.
 They may scream more often than normal.
 They may have severe fears.
 Some sounds that we do not even hear may seem to cause pain to the child's ears.
 They may line up toys or repeat patterns of play over and over again, but not do imaginary play.
-They may be obsessed with a particular character or cartoon and learn scripts but not have real language.
+They may be obsessed with a particular character or cartoon and learn scripts but have difficulty with speech and language.

 A child may act as If they do not want to be touched or held, because it may seem to cause them physical pain.
 A child may not respond to their name or verbal requests.
 They may have delayed speech.
 They may be in constant motion, seeming unable to stop their actions.

 Autism is a spectrum disorder in that it effects a wide range of issues from mild to severe.
 Therefore, difficulties in socialization and communication may not be visible for some children until they are older, and some may have developed language but still have difficulty in playing and relating with others.

 A screaming, tantruming child is communicating...it just is not the way we want them to communicate.
 We have to teach them how to appropriately communicate and give them visuals, signs and words to replace the tantrum.
 If we do not support a person in communicating then there are quite often behavioral difficulties.